-- Comparing events: Have students complete iceberg templates for events you study throughout the year.
+Comparing Events: Have students complete iceberg templates for events as you study them throughout the year.
 Periodically, ask students to compare these templates, recognizing similarities and differences among the factors that give rise to particular events.
-This exercise can help students notice historical patterns, while also appreciating the particular context that makes each event unique.
+This exercise can help students notice historical patterns while also appreciating the particular context that makes each event unique.

-- A note-taking template: Rather than have students complete their iceberg as one class lesson or homework assignment, you can have students complete their iceberg as you study a period in history.
-You can even post a class-version of the iceberg on the classroom wall.
-As students learn new information, they can add it to the iceberg.
+A Note-Taking Template: Rather than having students complete their iceberg as one class lesson or homework assignment, you can have students complete the diagrams in a more continuous way as you study a period in history.
+You can even post a class version of the iceberg on the classroom wall.
+As students learn new information, they can add it to this classroom iceberg.

-- Tree diagram: A similar strategy helps students analyze events by using a diagram of a tree instead of an iceberg.
+Tree Diagram: A similar strategy helps students analyze events by using a diagram of a tree instead of an iceberg.
 In this variation, students record basic facts about the event in the trunk of the tree (name of event, when it happened, where).
-The different people involved in the event (bystanders, perpetrators, victims and upstanders) are listed in the branches of the tree.
+The different people involved in the event (bystanders, perpetrators, victims, upstanders) are listed in the branches of the tree.
 Sometimes teachers have students draw a line connecting each person or group to a choice he/she/they made related to this event.
 Finally, the causes of the event are listed in the “roots” section.
-For an example of this strategy, including a graphic organizer, see lesson 13, “Kristallnacht” in the unit Decision-making in Times of Injustice.

-- Current events: Use the iceberg strategy as a way to help students explore current events.
-Have them bring in a story from the newspaper or found online.
-Working in small groups, students can complete an iceberg diagram for this event - recording details about what happened and then ideas about what they think caused the event.
-Finally, students can present their iceberg diagram to the larger class.
+Current Events: Use the Iceberg Diagrams strategy as a way to help students explore current events.
+Have them bring in a story from a newspaper or online source.
+Working in small groups, students can complete an iceberg diagram for this event, recording details about what happened and then ideas about what they think caused the event.
+Finally, students can present their iceberg diagrams to the larger class.